KristLin/chatfuel-chatbot/README.md

 # Intro:
-- A simple electron based music player.
+- A simple dentist chatbot based on RiveScript and Chatfuel.
 - This project is just for learning.

 # Technology Stack: